JeffersonLab/rfClassifier/docsrc/source/index.rst

 =========================================
 rf_classifier is a command line application for analyzing C100 waveform data generated at the time of a fault.
 It allows the user to determine (i.e., classify) which cavity faulted and which type of fault was experienced.
-It does this analysis through the use of back-end "pluggable" models.
-A model is responsible for analyzing a set of waveform capture files and returning and labeling which cavity faulted and which type of fault occurred.
-Most models should also supply information about the confidence a user should place in these labels.
+It does this analysis through the use an embedded machine learning model that analyzes a set of waveform capture files.
+The model should also supply information about the confidence a user should place in these labels.
+Interpreting these confidence values can sometimes be more art than science.

-Users, Developers, and Admins of this software should review the "User Guide", "Developer Guide", and "Admin Guide", respectively for more information.
+Users and developers of this software should review the User Guide, Developer Guide, and API documentation as needed, respectively for more information.

+To get certified installation instructions, run './setup-certified.bash -h'.
+Otherwise, see the project README.md file.

 .. toctree::
     :caption: Contents